Bill Lawrence (TV producer)

 William Van Duzer Lawrence IV (born December 26, 1968) is an American television producer, screenwriter, and director.
-He is the creator of the series Scrubs and co-creator of shows including Cougar Town, Spin City, Ground Floor, Ted Lasso, Shrinking, and the short-lived animated series Clone High, in which he also voiced the leader of the shadowy figures.
+He is the creator of the series Scrubs and co-creator of shows including the live-action Cougar Town, Spin City, Ground Floor, Ted Lasso, and Shrinking, and the animated series Clone High, in which he also voiced the leader of the shadowy figures.
 He has written for many other shows, including The Nanny and Boy Meets World.

 The name of Lawrence's production company, Doozer, is a wordplay on his middle name.

 Career

 Lawrence is a graduate of the College of William & Mary, where he studied English and was a member of Kappa Alpha (KA) social fraternity.
 After graduating, his first writing job was as a staff writer on the short-lived ABC sitcom Billy.
-He briefly wrote for Boy Meets World (during which he claims to have named the character Topanga Lawrence), Friends, and The Nanny.
+He briefly wrote for Boy Meets World, Friends, and The Nanny.
 In 1996, he wrote for the short-lived sitcom Champs.

 Lawrence's first show as creator was the ABC multi-camera sitcom Spin City, co-created with Champs creator Gary David Goldberg, which originally starred Michael J. Fox as a deputy mayor of New York City.
 The show lasted for six seasons and won a Primetime Emmy Award and four Golden Globes.

 He went on to create the single-camera sitcom Scrubs, which followed the lives of hospital staff.
 The show premiered in 2001 and ran for 9 seasons in total, 7 on NBC and 2 on ABC.
 Lawrence wrote, produced and directed the series.
 The show received critical acclaim, and won a Peabody Award in 2006, and two Emmy Awards with 17 nominations.

 His next project was co-creating the 2002 animated sitcom Clone High for MTV with Phil Lord and Chris Miller.
 The show lasted a single 13-episode season.
 In 2005, Lawrence co-created the failed The WB pilot Nobody's Watching with Neil Goldman and Garrett Donovan.
 Lawrence was preparing for his film-directing debut with the film Fletch Won, a prequel to the previous Fletch films, but ultimately left the project after Scrubs star Zach Braff exited the project.